Firekast-io/firekast-docs/source/includes/_sdk_stream.md

 * `live`: the stream is [live](#go-live) and available for [playback](#sdk-player) immediately.
 * `vod`: the stream is available for [playback](#sdk-player) immediately.
 * `timeout`: the stream stopped and has not received any data.
-* `processing`: this state is used by our VOD upload API - If you want to use this api, please [contact us](https://firekast.zendesk.com/hc/en-gb/requests/new).
+* `processing`: this state is used by our VOD upload API - If you want to use this API, please [contact us](https://firekast.zendesk.com/hc/en-gb/requests/new).

 The typical live stream lifecycle is `waiting` → `live` → `vod`.

+If a stream has been `waiting` but never received video data from the streamer, it transitions to `timeout`.

 If a stream is `live` and stops receiving video data, it transitions to `vod`.

-If a stream has been `waiting` but never received video data from the streamer, it transitions to `timeout`.

 ## timeout